openpnp/openpnp/Contact-Probing-Nozzle.md

 * Part height auto-learning works for feeders that have the part height _above_ the pick location Z (ReferenceLoosePartFeeder and AdvancedLoosePartFeeeder).
 * Part height auto-learning also works in all placements, as obviously all parts are above the known board location Z.

 The job processor knows when a ContactProbeNozzle has this capability and will in this case allow starting a Job with unknown part heights.
 If only one nozzle in a multi-nozzle setup has probing capabilities, the planner will automatically restrict parts with unknown heights to this nozzle.
 As an alternative, part heights can also be auto-learned using [[Up looking Camera Auto Focus]], if bottom vision is enabled for the part.
+Note that if bottom vision is enabled for the part, auto focus part height auto-learning must be enabled as well, even though a ContactProbeNozzle is available.
+This is because bottom vision requires the component height to be known, and contact probing with the nozzle only happens after that, when the component is placed on the PCB.

 ![Part height unknown](https://user-images.githubusercontent.com/9963310/113597986-c313f000-963c-11eb-84e9-b0bedb797185.png)